Rita Gunther McGrath

-Rita Gunther McGrath (born July 28, 1959 in New Haven, Connecticut) is an American strategic management scholar and professor of management at the Columbia Business School.
-She is known for her work on strategy, innovation, and entrepreneurship, including the development of discovery-driven planning.
+Rita Gunther McGrath (born July 28, 1959, in New Haven, Connecticut) is an Academic Director in Executive Education and professor of management at Columbia Business School with a research interest in strategic management.
+Her research focuses on innovation and entrepreneurship, including the development of discovery-driven planning.

-McGrath is also the founder of the innovation platform Valize.

 Life and work

-Rita McGrath's parents were both scientists.
-Her mother, Helge Liane Gunther, was a microbiologist, and her father, Wolfgang H. H. Gunther, was an organic chemist.
-She was born in New Haven, CT., as her parents were both working at the Yale Medical School at the time.
-After Wolfgang made the decision to join Xerox, the family moved to the Rochester, New York area.
-He subsequently joined Kodak in the late 1970's.
-McGrath bore witness to the devastation that can occur when a company fails to innovate as the world changes around it.

-McGrath graduated magna cum laude from Barnard College in 1981 and earned a Masters of Public Administration from the School of International and Public Affairs, Columbia University in 1982.
-In 1993, she completed her Ph.D. at The Wharton School (University of Pennsylvania) with the dissertation, entitled Developing New Competence in Established Organizations consistent with her longstanding interest in corporate ventures and innovation.
+In 1967, McGrath and her family moved from Connecticut to New York.
+McGrath graduated with a degree in Political Science, with magna cum laude and Phi Beta Kappa honors, from Barnard College in 1981 and earned a Master of Public Administration from the School of International and Public Affairs, Columbia University in 1982.
+After graduating, McGrath founded two businesses, before accepting a job focused on digital transformation.

+In 1993, she completed her Ph.D. at The Wharton School (University of Pennsylvania) with a dissertation entitled Developing New Competence in Established Organizations.
+Whilst at Wharton, she won the Kauffman Foundation Fellowship in Entrepreneurship and published six peer-reviewed articles.